National CineMedia: Niche Industry Leader Selling At An 8-Year Low

 Business Overview

-National CineMedia Inc. (NASDAQ:NCMI) is in the business of selling screen time to advertisers looking to plug their wares to movie theater audiences.
-If you've ever been to a movie in America, you've seen National CineMedia's flagship product- the string of advertisements, lasting approximately 10 minutes, just before the theater goes totally dark and the previews start.
+National CineMedia, Inc. (NASDAQ:NCMI) is in the business of selling screen time to advertisers looking to plug their wares to movie theater audiences.
+If you've ever been to a movie in America, you've seen National CineMedia's flagship product - the string of advertisements, lasting approximately 10 minutes, just before the theater goes totally dark and the previews start.
 National CineMedia breaks up this block of screen time into a couple dozen short slices and sells it to advertisers.

 Source: National CineMedia Investor Presentation dated June 2, 2017

-National CineMedia also sells in-lobby marketing and promotional placements and operates several state-of-the-art digital advertising platforms.
+The company also sells in-lobby marketing and promotional placements and operates several state-of-the-art digital advertising platforms.
 You may wonder why theater chains would allow National CineMedia to sell ad spots in their theaters.
 In other words, why don't the theater chains just sell the ads and keep all that revenue for themselves?
 The answer to this question is crucial to understanding National CineMedia's business model.
-In 2005, subsidiaries of the three largest theater chains; AMC Entertainment Holdings Inc. (NYSE:AMC), Regal Entertainment Group (NYSE:RGC) and Cinemark Holdings Inc. (NYSE:CNK) created National CineMedia in order to essentially outsource the ad monetization aspect of their theater operations.
+In 2005, subsidiaries of the three largest theater chains; AMC Entertainment Holdings, Inc. (NYSE:AMC), Regal Entertainment Group (NYSE:RGC) and Cinemark Holdings, Inc. (NYSE:CNK) created National CineMedia in order to essentially outsource the ad monetization aspect of their theater operations.
 National CineMedia therefore refers to AMC, Regal and Cinemark as "founding members", or "founders".
 In exchange for long-term, guaranteed access to the founding members' movie theaters, National CineMedia owes the founders theater access fees which must be no less than 12% of the firm's aggregate advertising revenue.
 Therefore, the relationship between National CineMedia and the three founders is mutually beneficial.
 The founders all have a stake in National CineMedia's success and vice versa.
 This unique arrangement provides National CineMedia with a strong moat.

 In the niche industry of movie theater ad sales, National CineMedia is the undisputed leader with around 50% of total market share.